stuartleeks/eventhubpeek/readme.md

 #Event Hub Peek
-A simple site extension to allow you to inspect a sample of the messages on an Event Hub
+A simple site extension for Azure App Service to allow you to inspect a sample of the messages on an Event Hub.
+It is published in the extensions gallery for easy installation: http://www.siteextensions.net/packages/eventhubpeek/

 ## Releases
 ### Version 0.2.0